COSC-499-W2025/capstone-project-team-19/docs/github_integration.md

 ## Data Retrieved

-The following metrics are retrieved and stored:
+The system fetches and aggregates:

 - Commit activity by date
+- First/last commit timestamps
+- Total commits by user
-- Issues opened/closed by user
+- Issues opened/closed by the user
-- Pull requests opened/merged by user
+- Pull requests opened/merged
-- Total commits, additions, deletions
+- Total additions and deletions
-- Contribution percentage in repo
+- Contribution percentage (from `/stats/contributors`)

-These metrics are currently stored for future use after parsing and aggregation.
+These fields are parsed and inserted into the normalized DB.

 ---